Kia Seltos vs Hyundai Kona

 Feature Showdown

-The Kia Seltos features a 8-inch touchscreen, while the Hyundai Kona gets a 12.3-inch display.
+The Kia Seltos features a 8-inch touchscreen, while the Hyundai Kona gets a 8-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Kia Seltos stands out with wireless Apple CarPlay/Android Auto that you will not find on the Hyundai Kona.
-The Hyundai Kona counters with Apple CarPlay.
+The Hyundai Kona counters with Apple CarPlay and wireless charging.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain